aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/code-comparison-for-common-features-with-npoi/get-document-properties-in-npoi/_index.md

 ﻿---
-title: Get Document Properties in NPOI – Aspose.Words for .NET
+title: Get Document Properties in NPOI
+second_title: Aspose.Words for .NET
 articleTitle: Get Document Properties in NPOI
 linktitle: Get Document Properties in NPOI
 description: "Get document properties easily and fast instead of using NPOI in C#."